Jaiganesh235/Ex-5--AAI/README.md

 <H3>Results:</H3>
-Thus, Kalman filter is implemented to predict the next position and   velocity in Python
+Thus, Kalman filter is implemented to predict the next position and velocity in Python.